zsimo/node-by-example/module_pattern.md

 ## Module Pattern

 The module pattern allows to split up code into smaller, reusable pieces.
-Every file in `Node.js` is a`module`.
+Every file in `Node.js` is treated as a separate `module`.

 Module pattern implements 2 simple rules:
 1. the code declared in a module `runs only once`, regardless of how many times the module is required.
    ```js
    // a.js file